- This event has passed.

 For the comfort and safety of all our visitors, and considering the fact that the sunflower field is part of Rougham Estate which is private land:

-- all professional, commercial, for-profit, paid-for or “organised” photoshoots require a license and must be pre-booked and authorised by Rougham Estate (licenses/dates are limited in number),
+- all professional, commercial, for-profit, paid-for or “organised” photoshoots require a licence and must be pre-booked and authorised by Rougham Estate (licences/dates are limited in number),

 - Rougham Estate must be credited on all professional/commercial images sold or used for social media,